annotation/text-fabric/tf/docs/about/corpora.md

 :   *Dutch*
     Dagh Registers Batavia, 1640 - 1641,
-    **Daily events at Batavia, Indonesia, historical source for the operation of the Dutch Eaast-Indian Company**, Lodewijk Petram, Dirk Roorda.
+    **Daily events at Batavia, Indonesia, historical source for the operation of the Dutch East-Indian Company**, Lodewijk Petram, Dirk Roorda.
     *work in progress, currently only volume 4*